41B8E9AB3287C1543A1537528B3DB506

 In a small saucepan, combine water and brewed coffee or espresso.
 Heat over medium heat until it comes to a gentle simmer.

-Let the mixture simmer for about 10-15 minutes, allowing the flavors to infuse.
+Let the mixture simmer for 10-15 minutes, allowing the flavors to infuse.

 Remove the saucepan from the heat and let it cool for a few minutes.